beyondessential/tamanu/README.md

 postgres available, set the appropriate connection variables in your `local.json`, making sure to set `sqlitePath` to `""` so the postgres connection is respected.

+Note that for development the db is populated from: (`packages/lan/data/tamanu-dev.db`), this can be refreshed by simply deleting the file and restarting the lan server with `yarn lan-start-dev`.

 ### Desktop app

 Once there is a LAN server up and running, run this to start the Electron app for development.